 We often see their pictures, read their books, read articles about them, and study their work.

 Their photos serve as examples of what's good but also act like baseball cards for baseball fans.
 By that, I mean that just like there are tons of great baseball players, there are tons of great photographers.
 But only a select few ever have their cards and photos on the "best of" lists or their names associated with being a hero.

 Having a photography hero is imperative because it gives you a benchmark to work towards, a standard of work to achieve.

-This "best of" list offers up 31 of the very best photographers of all time in no particular order.
+This "best of" list offers up best photographers of all time in no particular order.
 It's by no means a complete list, but it's a great starting point for you to find your photography hero to inspire your work.

 Just a couple of years later, he used a camera obscura to create the oldest surviving photograph, an image he titled View From the Window at Le Gras seen above.

 It's not the best photo - I'll be the first to admit that - but the fact that Niépce is considered one of the fathers of photography, he gets a spot on the list.

 Joseph Nicéphore Niépce Photography

 By Joseph Nicéphore Niépce [Public domain], via Wikimedia Commons